 Stage two HBK faced off with the best and made them better, as opposed to stage one Shawn Michaels, who visibly took out his frustrations on an opponent not working to his standard with tantrums in the middle of the ring.

-My personal favorite is Shawn Michaels vs. Diesel at “In Your House 7: Good Friends, Better Enemies.”
-That no disqualification match is top tier.
+And how can we forget Shawn Michaels vs. Diesel at “In Your House 7: Good Friends, Better Enemies”?
+That no-disqualification match is top tier.
 Diesel takes Mad Dog Vachon‘s prosthetic leg and uses it on Shawn.
 See below:

-Not all of their matches were great.
-An obvious example of that would be The Summer of Punk II somehow turning into Triple H vs. Kevin Nash in a sledgehammer ladder match at TLC 2011.
-I’m sure none of us would mind if that whole ordeal were wiped from our brains.
+Not all of The Kliq matches were great.
+An obvious example would be The Summer of Punk II somehow turning into Triple H vs. Kevin Nash in a sledgehammer ladder match at TLC 2011.
+None of us would mind if that whole ordeal were wiped from our brains.

-All in all, The Kliq left an indelible impression on the professional wrestling industry, but that wasn’t with some controversy, too.
-According to some, they were “toxic bullies” for a lot of their careers, using their power to cause damage to people’s careers and livelihood.
+All in all, The Kliq left an indelible impression on the professional wrestling industry, but that wasn’t without some controversy, too.
+According to some, they were “toxic bullies” for many of their careers, using their power to cause damage to people’s careers and livelihoods.